xarta/anxious-annie/MonoSerialConsole/ReadMe.md

 I think I haven't included any x509 stuff here ...
 I was working on that initially in a separate project.

 This isn't something that works yet ... needs a LOT of work!
+Even the formatting is all over the place on GitHub.